arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-gs/content.md

 ## Instructions

 In this getting started tutorial you will set up the Edge Control board and blink an LED.
-You will first learn to install the core and download the library from the library manager.
+You will first learn to install the core from the Boards Manager.
 You will write a simple blink sketch using some fundamental APIs provided by the Arduino Edge Control Library.
 You will need to connect your board to an external power source and therefore have a LiPo battery or a power source with you when running the sketch.

 ### 1. Get to Know the Board